Dalyston: History

 The Bunurong aboriginal people were custodians of this stretch of coast for thousands of years prior to white settlement.
 The Boakoolawal clan lived in the Kilcunda area south of the Bass River, and the Yowenjerre were west of the Tarwin River along what is now the Bunurong Marine and Coastal Park.
 Middens containing charcoal and shellfish mark the location of their campsites along the coast.

 Eventually known as ‘Price’s Corner; Dalyston was first settled by the Price family in 1856.
 Then in 1880 John Daly came to the district.
 At that time the nearest railway station was at Dandenong.
 John Daly built a 40 room hotel at ‘Powlett Crossing’ and this license was surrendered to the current ‘Ozone Hotel’ in 1901.
 The Daly family owned most of the land in the area and subdivided land around the town for business sites.
 The town became known as Dalyston (Daly's town) because of the Daly family and when the railway station had to have a name, Dalyston was chosen.

 Dalyston station was on the Wonthaggi railway line along the Bass Coast, Victoria.
 Its primary purpose was to serve the State Coal Mine on what were then known as the Powlett River Coalfields.
 The line also provided passenger and general goods services.
 The station train operated from 1910 until the line's closure in 1978.
 Today there is almost no trace left of Dalyston Station; the site of the station is now part of the Bass Coast Rail Trail.

+The Dalyston Football Club have won the following senior football premierships over their long history - 1923, 1933, 1943, 1947, 1949, 1950, 1953, 1954, 1958, 1959, 1961, 1963, 1976, 1989 and 2015.